Children and adults with

 Your doctor can tell you if you or your child should limit activity or sports participation.
 Limits might be based on the severity and

-Most people with mild or repaired heart defects don't have exercise restrictions.
-They usually can participate in any type of
+Many people with mild or repaired heart defects don't have exercise restrictions.
+They usually can take part in most types of

 sport or exercise.